Mernan864/uni_of_manchester_ols/README.md

         Click the "Submit" button to retrieve ontology information.
         View the detailed ontology information on the results page.

-Additional Notes
+Additional Notes:

 This application relies on the EBI OLS API for ontology data.
 Ensure you have a stable internet connection to fetch ontology details.
 Handle errors gracefully and provide meaningful error messages to the users for a better user experience.